akeneo/pim-community-dev/internal_doc/frontend/cookbooks/how_create_a_micro_front_end.md

   }
 ```

-For example, the measurement micro frontend present in the community edition we have the following workspace:
+For example, the measurement micro-frontend present in the community edition we have the following workspace:
 ```
-  // In community edition packages.json
+  // In community edition package.json
   "front-packages/measurement",

-  // In the others packages.json
+  // In the others package.json
   "vendor/akeneo/pim-community-dev/front-packages/measurement",
 ```